When you join one of our trips, we want you to have peace of mind. In response to COVID-19, we’ve:

 You’re in good company.
 Solo travelers typically make up about half of our small groups.
 With curiosity at the core of our experiences, there’s a natural camaraderie that develops over the course of a trip.
 For most of the trip, we have two options for you:

 Our group will spend one night on a sleeper train en route from Saint Petersburg to Murmansk.
+The journey duration is 24 hours.
 One ticket for a bed in a second-class compartment is included in the cost of the trip.
 Second-class accommodations on Russian trains include a bed in a four-person compartment (two sets of bunk beds).

-First-class compartments offer the same level of comfort, but sleep two people (one bunk bed).
-A first-class compartment can be reserved, subject to availability, at an additional cost of $125 per person if shared with your travel companion, or $290 for a private compartment.
+A four-berth compartment can be reserved exclusively, subject to availability, at an additional cost of $125 per person if shared with your travel companion, or $290 for a private compartment.

 The train is comfortable and most travelers sleep well.
+Each compartment has heating, electrical outlets, and there is Wi-Fi onboard.
 There are toilets in each car, but please be advised there are no showers aboard the train.
 One of the most exciting aspects of overnight trains is that they can be quite social; you'll have the opportunity to meet locals and get to know your fellow travelers.
 In the restaurant car, you'll likely encounter plenty of friendly Russians who will be happy to join you for a meal, drink, or chat.

 Travelers should feel comfortable walking two to four miles over the course of each day, spending time in nature, remaining on their feet for long periods of time, walking on uneven terrain, and (for the overnight train) climbing onto the upper level of a bunk bed.
 You should be prepared to spend some time in the cold, in appropriate attire, though you'll always have the option to stay in the minivan.